Recommendations

 Surreal small-town mystery

-The original mystery-box.
+The show that started it all.
 Nothing else feels like this.

-Foundational — invented the mystery-box genre.
+Foundational — basically invented the modern TV mystery.
 S1 is iconic, S2 wobbles, The Return (2017) is considered Lynch's masterpiece.
 Cultural influence is immeasurable.

 The Leftovers